nitishmalang/Github-Actions/README.md

 ### Services

-Services are external resources that can be used in a workflow.
+Services are external resources that can be used in the workflow.
 We can use services like `redis` or `postgres` in our workflow.
 We can run a service in a container and use it in our workflow.
 We can also use custom images.

 ```yaml
 services: